Ilysen/Jademouth/README.md

 	* Reward selection now uses a "select multiple" popup like giving books to Sheba or tossing artifacts into the sacred well.
 	* You can back out of this screen by selecting no rewards, which will allow you to cancel the process and return later.
 * Internally changed almost everything in the mod to use a consistent naming scheme. __This is incompatible with saves__ but should serve to fully future-proof any potential ID conflicts.
 * Added two debug wishes: `go2jademouth` brings you straight to Jademouth's center tile, and `chaostheorytest` completes the Chaos Theory quest and teleports you into a cell adjacent to Bright.
-These are mostly used on my end for
+I made these for the sake of easy testing of changes, but I decided to leave them in the public version for anyone looking to explore the town easily.
 * Fixed a bug where Warden Cat wouldn't actually care if you attacked NPCs in front of her.

 ### 19 September, 2023